Legal Horse Betting In Illinois

-Outside of taking in horse races as a spectator, one of the most popular ways to engage with horse racing is betting on the outcome.
+Outside of taking in horse races as a spectator, betting on the outcome is one of the most popular ways to engage with horse racing.
 Illinois is home to thoroughbred, quarter horse and harness racing.

 You can legally bet on horses in Illinois.
 You can also wager at two tracks, several OTB sites or through legal horse betting apps.

 How to Wager on Horse Racing in Illinois

 Around the Prairie State, there are plenty of ways to bet on horse races.
 Not all Illinoisans have horse racetracks nearby; however, they still have a choice of convenient horse betting options.
 You can bet: